How Movies Can Nurture 9 Crucial Habits that Boost Empathy and Help Kids Thrive

 The Velveteen Rabbit (1985).
 The animated Margery Williams classic of a little boy and a stuffed toy bunny learn the true meaning of love.
 P, S

-EMPATHY HABIT 7 – Collaboration: Teamwork to learn to think “Us,” not “Them”
+EMPATHY HABIT 7 – Collaboration: Teamwork to think “Us,” not “Them”

 A Bug’s Life (1998).
 A misfit ant, looking for “warriors” to save his colony for greedy grasshoppers, recruits a group of bugs that turn out to be an inept circus troupe.
 P, S